Shellyspike/Primo/Primo.Office.MyOffice_en.md

    ##### Add sheet

-   A component for adding a new sheet to the Table.
+   A element for adding a new sheet to the Table.
 Includes the following properties:

    1. **Table**:
       - Columns — Number of columns.